Sell with no payment Risks!

 METALLIC GASKETS

-Titanium 1000 Similar strength to 300 series stainless, but tougher and much less dense.
+Titanium1000 Similar in strength to 300 series stainless, but tougher and much less dense.
 Excellent resistance to chloride solutions (sea water) and bleaching solutions.

-Inconel 2000 A family of nickel/chromium alloys that are non-magnetic and take corrosion resistance to elevated temperatures.
+Inconel2000 A family of nickel/chromium alloys that are non-magnetic and have corrosion resistance to elevated temperatures.

-A second factor to consider to select the right gasket material is the working temperature and pressure of the piping system.
+A second factor to consider to selecting the right gasket material is the working temperature and pressure of the piping system.

 The temperature-pressure ratings of the common gasket materials are shown in the image below as a general reference.